 So what is the secret to getting coverage from journalists?
 How do I get my company’s name some exposure?

-All the answers and more are right here in this ultimate guide to getting journalist and media attention.
-We’ll cover the mindset needed to approach journalists, the basic assets you’ll need for press coverage, and specific tips and tricks to get your emails noticed (and opened!).
+That’s where this guide comes in.
+It covers the mindset needed to approach journalists, the basic assets you’ll need for press coverage, and specific tips and tricks to get your emails noticed and opened.

 Believe it or not, journalists are not climbing all over each other to help promote startups and businesses out of the sheer goodness of their hearts.
 Likewise, you won’t be doing anything drastic to jeopardize the success of your business just for the sake of a good headline article.

-If you go into the task of contacting journalists and the media with the wrong mindset—say, “These headline jockeys owe me some exposure because my product/service is amazing”—then you’re going to be sorely disappointed.
+If you go into the task of contacting journalists and the media with the wrong mindset—say, “They owe me some exposure because my product/service is amazing”—then you’re going to be sorely disappointed.
 Your company may be revolutionizing your industry, but it doesn’t mean a thing to journalists if it doesn’t make a headline.

 For example, let’s look at something as commonplace as a product launch.
-Anything from video games to vacuum cleaners, a product launch is a product launch is a product launch is a product launch.
+Anything from video games to vacuum cleaners, a product launch is just a product launch.
 It’s a thing that will soon be available for purchase.

 There’s no story here.
 There’s no headline.
 You have to be in the mindset of a journalist in order to determine the value that you can provide.